Digitaler-Impfnachweis/certification-apis/Implementation.md

 Recovery vaccinations are second dose vaccinations, where the patient has recovered from COVID-19 before.

-Valid values for recovery vaccines are limited to
+Valid values for recovery vaccinations are limited to

 * for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca:
     * `sd` must always be `1`